Posts

 Dayita Kanodia | Finserv@vinodkothari.com

-Trade receivables form part of an important part of working capital, and given the increasing trend toward the provision of buyers’ credit, occupying an ever-increasing part thereof.
+Trade receivables form an important part of working capital, and given the increasing trend toward the provision of buyers’ credit, occupying an ever-increasing part thereof.
 Traditionally, it is funded by usual modes of working capital funding.
 However, businesses have been searching for alternative modes of receivables financing.

 Read more